 - 40mm/s speed, touchscreen controller with programmable preset height

 The Classic controller comes with a minimalist look, and is a full touchscreen controller with four programmable heights.
-The screen turns off when not in use for a clean feel, and also works with the Omnidesk Life App, which tracks when you are standing or sitting.
+I like that it turns off when not in use, compared to the printed buttons of the Ascent.
+It also works with the Omnidesk Life App, which tracks when you are standing or sitting.
+The USB-C port at the side of the controller is for software updates, only.
 Other features include the same cable management tray under the desk.
-I did notice that if you want to mount a power strip, there's only space to do it nearer the front.
+If you want to mount a power strip, there's only space to do it on closer to the front.
 Older Omnidesk models have the strip towards the back and closer to the cable management tray.
-Some accessories will not work with the compact version, such as the Keep desk drawer, or its Titus+ desk mat.
-You can attach the PC mount, but it will pop out a little.
+I recommend installing the strip with the power points facing forward like in the picture below.
+That way, plugs with stiffer cables won't struggle to fit.